Aakash-780/Mathematics-Zone/README.md

 ## 📸 Website Sections

 - Hero Section
-- About
+- About the Institute
 - Courses
+- Faculty
-- Achievements
+- Student Achievements
-- Quizzes
+- Quiz Section
 - YouTube Channel
 - Instagram Feed
-- Contact
+- Contact & Inquiry
 - Footer

 ---

 ## 🎯 Performance

-- Responsive across devices
+- Responsive across all devices
-- Optimized assets
+- Optimized assets and images
 - Smooth animations
-- Fast build with Vite
+- Fast build using Vite
 - Component-based architecture
+- Clean and maintainable codebase

 ---

 ## 💼 Project Type

-**Client Freelance Project**
+**Professional Freelance Project**

-This project was developed for a client as a professional freelance website with emphasis on UI/UX, responsiveness, and performance.
+This website was designed and developed for **Mathematics Zone Coaching Institute** as a client freelance project.
+The primary objective was to create a modern, responsive, and engaging website that effectively represents the institute's brand, courses, achievements, and educational services while delivering an excellent user experience.

 ---